Skip to main content

 Growth Hormone Peptide Therapy

-Beyond testosterone, other biochemical recalibrations involve peptides that influence secretion.
+Beyond testosterone, other biochemical recalibrations involve peptides that influence growth hormone secretion.
 These therapies are gaining recognition among active adults and athletes seeking benefits such as improved body composition, enhanced recovery, and better sleep quality.

 Growth hormone (GH) plays a central role in metabolism, cellular repair, and tissue regeneration.
 Rather than administering synthetic GH directly, peptide therapies typically use Growth Hormone Releasing Peptides (GHRPs) or Growth Hormone Releasing Hormones (GHRHs).
 These compounds stimulate the body’s own pituitary gland to produce and release more natural GH.